rendall/icebreakers/QUESTIONS.md

   * What are some of your favorite songs from your childhood that you still listen to when no one else is around?
   * What are the few quotes that keep your life going?
   * What are the top five places on your bucket list to visit before you die?
-  * What are the useless facts you’ve ever known?
+  * What are the useless facts you've ever known?
   * What aspects of elementary school do you wish you could take with you into adulthood?
   * What book do you pretend is your favorite in order to appear intelligent?
   * What color would you like if you could paint yourself any color and not be labeled a psychopath?